oac-tree/sup-dto/doc/source/anyvalue.rst

 ^^^^^^^^^^^^^

 Scalar values provide the elementary building blocks of all ``AnyValue`` objects.
 They contain a single arithmetic number (including booleans) or a string.
+The contained fundamental value type is an ``std::string`` or one of the following type aliases:

+.. type:: boolean
+.. type:: char8
+.. type:: int8
+.. type:: uint8
+.. type:: int16
+.. type:: uint16
+.. type:: int32
+.. type:: uint32
+.. type:: int64
+.. type:: uint64
+.. type:: float32
+.. type:: float64

-They can be constructed from elementary integral, floating point or string types by using the converting constructors:
+The scalar ``AnyValue`` objects can be constructed from elementary integral, floating point or string types by using the converting constructors:

 .. function:: AnyValue::AnyValue(boolean val) const
 .. function:: AnyValue::AnyValue(char8 val) const